As acknowledged in the new case management program requirements, victim survivors may need support across a range of domains, spanning:

 Stakeholders have consistently raised their concerns about Child Protection practices in respect to responding to family violence over recent years.
 The Commission for Children and Young People advised us that family violence continues to be a common theme in the child death inquiries it conducts for children who were known to Child Protection in the 12 months prior to their death.
 It also advised that it continues to see evidence in Child Protection responses of inadequate understanding of the impact of family violence on children, inadequate assessment of family violence risk to children, and that sufficient safeguards and supports are not always being put in place for child victim survivors or their families (including adult victim survivors and perpetrators), particularly at the point of case closure.
 This can mean children (and protective parents) continue to face family violence risk, often resulting in further reports to Child Protection.
 This is a major barrier to recovery, especially when children and families are not linked to therapeutic supports.

 We recognise the complexity of child protection work and the substantial efforts made to support this demanding area.
 Stakeholders said Child Protection policies are strong on paper but are not necessarily implemented consistently on the ground.
-This aligns with what we previously found in our and our .
+This aligns with what we previously found in our fourth report to parliament and our Accurate Identification of the Predominant Aggressor report.
 We acknowledge the dedicated, ongoing work of the Department of Families, Fairness and Housing to improve the family violence capability of the Child Protection workforce and the workforce challenges this sector faces.
 This report doesn’t explore Child Protection practice in detail, but stakeholders have repeatedly expressed what they perceive as key issues with Child Protection practice, including: